Hormone healthy foods are always a hot topic in my Women's Health practice and the #1 question I am asked by my female patients:

 The anti-inflammatory activity of SFN involves the suppression of pro-inflammatory cytokines and regulation of the NF-κB and inflammatory inducible enzymes such as cyclooxygenase (COX-2) and NO synthase (iNOS).

-Medical research studies about Sulforaphane
+Medical research studies about Sulforaphane and Hormones

 Medical studies reported the following health benefits of Sulforaphane.